-The final metric compared how quickly these products could heat items.
-The Samsung MS11K3000AS did not do well in this test, earning an abysmal 2 out of 10.
+The Samsung MS11K3000AS did not do well in this test, worth the remaining 10% of the final score for each microwave, earning an abysmal 2 out of 10.
 We heated the same amount of water in each model and compared the associated temperature rise to compute scores.
 This product only raised the water's temperature by 25°F, substantially less than the 37°F of the Panasonic NN-SD745S

 This model tied for the lowest score of the group and was the fourth-most expensive — not the best value.

 While the Samsung MS11K3000AS did do very well in our defrosting test, it did exceptionally poorly in our heating and speed metrics.
 Heating food quickly is arguably the entire point of these products, and the Samsung MS11K3000AS fails to do that well and gets noticeably outperformed by models that cost close to $60 less.
 This might be a good choice if you primarily defrost meat in your microwave, but that's about all it does well.